Changes in Financial Circumstances or Expenses

-- Parent Divorce or Separation: If your parents whose information was provided on the FAFSA have gotten divorced or separated since the FAFSA was filed, complete the Marital Status Change form.
+- Parent Divorce or Separation: If your parents whose information was provided on the FAFSA have gotten divorced or separated since the FAFSA was filed, contact our office.

 - Death of a Parent: A parent whose income was used on the 2022-2023 FAFSA has died.
 Contact our office and provide the date of death and both parents' 2020 W-2 forms.

 - Childcare Expenses: A parent has unreimbursed childcare expenses in 2020 and those expenses will continue in 2022.
-Complete the Request for Parent Childcare Adjustment form.
+Contact our office about this option.

 The following are situations that we will consider for independent students (not required to provide parental information on the FAFSA):

-- Student Divorce or Separation: If you have gotten divorced or separated since the FAFSA was filed, complete the Student Marital Status Change form.
+- Student Divorce or Separation: If you have gotten divorced or separated since the FAFSA was filed, contact our office.